richgel999/uap_resources/README.md

 ## Begin–Sadat Center for Strategic Studies Report

 "The Pentagon’s UAP Task Force Franc Milburn" from the Begin–Sadat Center for Strategic Studies:<br>
-Very good summary of the situatio since 2004, with many details.<br>
+Very good summary of the situation since 2004, with many details.<br>
 https://besacenter.org/wp-content/uploads/2020/11/183-Milburn-study-final.pdf

 Presentation about the report:<br>